DiSC profiles explained: D is for Dominance

 - is motivated by winning, competition and success.

-- prioritizes accepting challenge, taking action and achieving immediate results.
+- prioritizes accepting challenges, taking action and achieving immediate results.

-- is described as direct, demanding, forceful, strong willed, driven, and determined, fast-paced, and self-confident.
+- is described as direct, demanding, forceful, strong willed, driven, determined, fast-paced, and self-confident.

 - may be limited by lack of concern for others, impatience and open skepticism.